fullstack-development/donat-pool-onchain/ErrorCodes.md

 909: Unexpected votes number added in VoteAgainst case
 910: Unexpected out value during the Vote transaction
 911: Unexpected payment to the Voter during the Vote transaction
-912: Can't vote for applied proposal
+912: Can't vote for processed proposal
 913: Can't vote after proposal deadline
 914: Proposal deadline should not be changed during the Vote transaction
-915: Proposal applied field value should not be changed during the Vote transaction
+915: Proposal processed field value should not be changed during the Vote transaction
 916: Should mint Vote receipt during the vote transaction